 Responsible Internet Use – Pupil/Parent/Guardian Undertaking

-We use Information Communication Technology (I.C.T.) and the internet connection for learning.
+We use Information Communication Technology (I.C.T.) and an Internet connection for learning.
 The following rules will help us to be fair to others and keep everyone safe.

-- Pupils will seek teacher’s permission before accessing any website.
+- Pupils will seek a teacher’s permission before accessing any website.

 - Pupils will not bring external storage devices such as pen drives (or memory sticks/USB keys etc.) into school without permission

 - Pupils will not use email for personal reasons.